Parents & Family Members

 Feel like you are not getting the full story or the correct information?
 Speak up!
 We encourage parents and family members to trust their gut when it comes to changes in behavior or attitude as it relates to the student's fraternity or sorority experience.
 Concerns that may start very small may play into a larger organization culture that needs to be addressed.
 Our ability to correct and address behavior or care for students in distress relies on communication between parents and our staff.

-You have options to engage with us in a solution and positive outcome:
+You have options to engage with us in a solution and a positive outcome:

 - Contact our staff at any point.
 Responses to emails and voice messages will be provided promptly.